Discover How to Easily “Paint” without Paint

 My son absolutely loves it when we add sprinkles to the shaving cream.
 Not only does it add a new texture, the color of the sprinkles slowly starts to spread in the shaving cream.
 Besides what else are you going to do with the big container of sprinkles in the pantry?
 Let us know if there’s something else you love to use as paint!

 All of these options are a great way to incorporate messy play which is awesome for child development.
+And as always, painting is process art, so it’s about doing the painting not what the final product looks like.

 Try More Messy Play Activities